-The Office of Student Life (SL) is the ‘Classroom Without Walls’ because we provide students with outside of the classroom co-curricular opportunities that transform their student experience from ordinary to extraordinary.
+The Office of Student Life (SL) is where you belong!
+We provide students with co-curricular opportunities that transform their student experience from ordinary to extraordinary.
 These experiential experiences give our students space to explore who they are, what they believe, and how they interact with the world around them.
 Whether they join or start a student organization, participate in a Leadership Development Workshop, or join one of our many sports leagues, our students grow and impact the communities around them because they have intentionally enhanced their transferable skills.
 We encourage all students to follow their passions and leave a lasting impression at Austin Community College by getting involved in Student Life programs and events!

 Competencies for Career Readiness

-Student Life’s co-curricular programming model focuses on building students’ career readiness skills.
-Career readiness is defined as the attainment and demonstration of requisite competencies that broadly prepare college graduates for transition into the workplace.
+Student Life’s co-curricular programming model builds students’ career readiness skills.
+Career readiness is the attainment and demonstration of requisite competencies that broadly prepare college graduates for transition into the workplace.

 Career & Self-Development